-The accompanying consolidated financial statements have been prepared assuming that we will continue as a going concern, which contemplates the realization of assets and the liquidation of liabilities in the normal course of business.
-We have a history of net losses from 2005 through the six months ended June 30, 2009, attributable to our operations and other charges.
+We have prepared the accompanying consolidated financial statements have been prepared assuming that we will continue as a going concern, which contemplates the realization of assets and the liquidation of liabilities in the normal course of business.
+We have a history of net losses from 2005 through the nine months ended September 30, 2009, attributable to our operations and other charges.